Companies will hire temporary workers in uncertain economic times. There are substantial costs in bringing on a worker on a full-time basis.

 OSHA Protections for Temporary Workers

 In general, the temporary work field is subject to abuse, notwithstanding legal protections that are in place.
 First, there are federal guidelines that are in place that helps temps.
 OSHA rules apply to temporary workers the same way that they do to permanent employees.

-OSHA launched a temporary worker initiative in 2013 in recognition of the fact that it noticed that rules were not being followed with regard to temporary employees.
+OSHA launched a temporary worker initiative in 2013 in recognition that it noticed that rules were not being followed regarding temporary employees.
 It is up to the host employer and the staffing agency to work among themselves to ensure that regulations are complied with and followed.